 The silver lining in the face of market saturation is that successful businesses will continually improve the customer experience and raise the bar in the quality of attractions.
 By focusing on your customers, you’ll think of new attractions, get better laser tag equipment, and offer more value.
 Instead of copying promotional offers, try emulating what competitors are doing to build loyalty.

 To get helpful tips and strategies to give you a competitive edge, sign up for the Edge newsletter.
-If you’re thinking about adding laser tag to your center or upgrading your equipment, talk to one of our experts today.
+If you’re thinking about adding a laser tag to your center or upgrading your equipment, talk to one of our experts today.